eas4dc/ear-job-visualization/README.md

 prepend_path("PATH", "virtualenv/install/dir/bin")
 ```

+[^2]: `<prefix>` is the location where you have installed the tool, e.g., the virtual environment installation directory, the value of `$PYTHONUSERBASE` environment variable in the case you use it.

 ## Usage

 You must choose one of the three main required options.
-The one you may use most of times is `--format`, but the order followed in this document is useful for new users to understand how the tool works.
+The one you may use most of times is [`--format`](#--format), but the order followed in this document is useful for new users to understand how the tool works.

 ### `--print-config`